 It is the responsibility of each student to understand and observe all procedures and requirements specified by ASU's Graduate College and the School of Politics and Global Studies (SPGS).
-It is a requirement for all students to read and understand the MAGS program Graduate Student Handbook, the ASU Academic Catalog and Graduate College Policies and Procedures.
+It is a requirement for all students to read and understand the MAGS program Graduate Student Handbook, the ASU Code of Conduct, and ASU Graduate College Policies and Procedures.
 While program faculty and staff provide academic advice and assistance, the ultimate responsibility for meeting degree and other requirements rests with the student.

 All ASU students are required to have an active ASU e-mail account and to check it frequently.
-Students may forward their ASU email to another preferred account but are still responsible for frequently checking their official ASU email account for correspondence.
-Instructions on how to forward email can be found on the ASU Help Center web site via the MyASU page, "Help" tab.
+Students may forward ASU email to another preferred account through the "Profile" tab of the MyASU page.
+Further instructions on how to forward email can be found on the ASU Help Center web site via the MyASU page, "Help" tab.

-Information is provided to students via MyASU (http://my.asu.edu) and students should frequently check their MyASU Account for information regarding their status, holds, and list of "to do" items.
+Information is provided to students via MyASU (http://my.asu.edu) and students should frequently check their MyASU page for information regarding their status, holds, and list of "to do" items.